SkafteNicki/dtu_mlops/s2_organisation_and_version_control/M5_git.md

 </p>

-Assuming that we have made some changes to our local *working directory* and that we want to get this updates to be online in the *remote reposatory* we have to do the following steps:
+Assuming that we have made some changes to our local *working directory* and that we want to get this updates to be online in the *remote repository* we have to do the following steps:

 * First we run the command `git add`.
 This will move our changes to the *staging area*.
 While changes are in the staging area we can very easily revert them (using `git restore`).
 There have therefore not been assigned a unique hash to the code yet, and we can therefore still overwrite it.